gethinode/hinode/content/en/blog/mgallery.md

 For a grid, a fluid container is used, which will result in changing the image sizes and the number of columns when displayed on a smaller device.
 Furthermore, also the horizontal space between the images is specified.
 The number of columns has been calculated before and stored in `$colCard`.

-For a masonry, a masonry container is used. the number of columns is defined and also here the horizontal space between the images is set.
+For a masonry, a masonry container is used. the number of columns is defined and also the horizontal space between the images is set.

 Note that a grid will use primarily bootstrap classes, whereas a masonry will use a mixture of bootstrap and self defined classes.